keep3r-network/keep3r.network/README.md

 #### Registering a Job via Contract Interface

-You can register as a job by calling ```submitJob(address,uint)``` on the Keep3r contract.
+You can register as a job by calling ```addLiquidityToJob(address,uint)``` on the Keep3r contract.
 You must not have any current active jobs associated with this account.
-Calling submitJob will create a pending Governance vote for the job specified by address in the function arguments.
-You are limited to submit a new job request via this address every 14 days.
+Calling ```addLiquidityToJob(address,uint)``` will create a pending Governance vote for the job specified by address in the function arguments.
+You are limited to submit a new job request via this address every ```14 days```.

 ## Job Interface